Ian Hendry: 1980–1984: television and film work

+His final TV role was in 1984 in the Channel Four soap opera Brookside, playing Davey Jones, father of Petra Taylor, Marie Jackson and Michelle Jones.

 Later years

 Hendry was declared bankrupt in the late 1970s.
 He suffered from several health problems in his latter years, largely due to his long-term problems with alcohol which affected his professional and personal life.

 His last part in a film was a substantial, though uncredited, role as a corrupt policeman in McVicar (1980).

 His last public appearance was as a guest on an October 1984 episode of This Is Your Life which profiled his former Avengers co-star Patrick Macnee, who had been a special guest when This Is Your Life featured Hendry in March 1978.